OGRECave/ogre/BuildingOgre.md

 during development (additional configurations with d3dcompiler_xx.dll) and generation of such cache - use version 8.1 of these platforms.

-Note 3: Running WinPhone emulator in OS running under VMware:
+3. Running WinPhone emulator in OS running under VMware:
 We were able to run the emulation and debug without an issue by using two
 steps: (a) Under the settings of the VM > CPU, make sure you have the option to pass-through the Intel VT-x/EPT feature, (b) Edit the config